LWC 2022 Malvina Farkle Day

 Trinity Deaton from Breckinridge

 Psychology freshman Trinity Deaton from Breckinridge, County, Kentucky, and human services and counseling freshman Brianne Ridinger from Louisville, Kentucky, take part in Malvina Farkle Day at the Adair County Public Library.
-Lindsey Wilson College dismisses classes for the day each year while students spend the morning working on community service projects and fellowshipping in the afternoon.
+Lindsey Wilson University dismisses classes for the day each year while students spend the morning working on community service projects and fellowshipping in the afternoon.

 Malvia Farkle Day 2022